 “In the investigations there are quite a few numbers that include metros (metro police) and a number of police that have been arrested,” he said.

 Sitole said that he did not have the numbers on hand, but the figures could be made available.
+He added that a number of internal investigations were taking place and that they had already been fruitful.

 The commissioner added that a number of police officers had been dismissed and others had been suspended.